fold-lang/fold/README.md

 # _ƒold_

+---

-> _A modern pragmatic functional language with concise, expressive, programmable syntax for development of blazingly fast and robust applications._
+> _**A modern pragmatic functional language with concise, expressive, programmable syntax for development of blazingly fast and robust applications.**_